Rentokil Initial: Recent history

 On 1 August 2013, the company announced that CEO Alan Brown would be stepping down and would be replaced by Andy Ransom on 1 October.
 Ransom had previously been MD of the company's West region.

 On 28 February 2014, the company sold its facilities management business for £250m to Interserve.

 On 16 December 2016, the company announced a future joint venture with CWS-boco International GmbH.

 In March 2017, the company announced a joint venture with PCI of India to create the largest pest control company in India.

 On 21 April 2017, Rentokil was awarded the Queen's Award for Enterprise - International Trade 2017.
 This was followed by The Queen's Award for Enterprise for Innovation in 2018, recognising the company's leadership position in digital innovation, in particular its RADAR and PestConnect systems.
 In 2020, a further Queen's Award for Enterprise for Innovation for Lumnia, the world's first commercial range of insect light traps that use LED lighting rather than traditional fluorescent tubes, reducing energy usage by up to 70%.

 In 2018, Rentokil Initial plc announced a new partnership with Cool Earth to support its work in Papua New Guinea, protecting around 1,000 acres of rainforest and so preventing the release of at least 228,000 tonnes of emissions, equivalent to the company's entire carbon footprint.

 In 2019, the company announced a new initiative to use unclaimed shareholder dividends and unclaimed shares to fund charitable causes.
 A new fund, named Rentokil Initial Cares, was established.
 In the same year, it was awarded Britain's Most Admired Company for Diversity & Inclusion and topped the league table of the UK's Best Workplaces in the private sector, according to data released by the world's biggest job site, Indeed.

 In December 2021, Rentokil announced that it would acquire Terminix for $6.7 billion: the transaction was completed on 12 October 2022.
 However, integration of the business was delayed.
 The process was originally projected to be completed by 2025, but as of March 2024, Terminix is not expected to be fully integrated until 2026.

 In April 2022, Rentokil North America acquired JP Pest Services which operates throughout New England.

 The company posted growth in 2023, with revenue up 44.7% to £5.37bn and pre-tax profits up 66.9% to £493m.
 Direction pest control was up 4.5 per cent, and hygiene and wellbeing by 4.8 per cent.
 But North America recorded lower growth rates.

 In April 2024, it was announced Rentokil Initial had acquired the Indian pest control company, Hicare, for an undisclosed amount.

-Finance

-The key financial trends for Rentokil Initial plc are based on fiscal years ending 31 December: